brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 _Searching for `parity_scale_codec` (with underscores) finds the crate._

-This one is pretty much Rust's fault, not Parity's &mdash;
+This search failure seems to be rustdoc's fault &mdash;
 crates can have dashes in their names, but in code they must be valid Rust identifiers, so the dashes are converted to underscores;